 We chose the 4-DOF articulated configuration for maximum workspace flexibility and natural motion.
 The additional wrist joint (vs. 3-DOF) allows proper utensil orientation regardless of approach angle, critical for smooth feeding.
 While more complex than simpler designs, the improved dexterity justified the added servos and control complexity.

-Interactive inverse kinematics using algorithm • Move your mouse to control the arm
+Interactive inverse kinematics using CCD algorithm • Move your mouse to control the arm

 MediaPipe Face Mesh, OpenCV Haar Cascades, custom CNN model, depth camera only